Lace: America

-American colonists of both British and Dutch origins strove to acquire lace accessories such as caps, ruffs, and other neckwear, and handkerchiefs.
-American women who afford lace textiles were also able to afford aprons and dresses trimmed with the technique or made only from lace.
+American colonists of both British and Dutch origins strove to acquire lace accessories such as caps, ruffs, other neckwear, and handkerchiefs.
+American women who could afford lace textiles were also able to afford aprons and dresses trimmed lace or made only from lace.
 Because of sumptuary laws, such as one in Massachusetts in 1634, American citizens were not allowed to own or make their lace textiles.
 Sumptuary laws prevented spending on extravagance and luxury and classified who could own or make lace.
-This indicates that lace was being made in that colony at the time.
-Lacemaking was being taught in boarding schools by the mid 1700s, and newspaper advertisements starting in the early 1700s offered to teach the technique.
-Also in the 18th century, Ipswich, Massachusetts had become the only place in America known for producing handmade lace.
+The existence of these laws indicates that lace was being made in that colony at the time.

+Lacemaking was being taught in boarding schools by the mid 1700s.
+Newspaper advertisements starting in the early 1700s offered to teach the technique.
+At this time Ipswich, Massachusetts was the only place in America known for producing handmade lace.
 By 1790, women in Ipswich, who were primarily from the British Midlands, were making 42,000 yards of silk bobbin lace intended for trimmings.
 George Washington reportedly purchased Ipswich Lace on a trip to the region in 1789.

 Machines to make lace began to be smuggled into the country in the early 1800s, as England did not permit these machines to be exported.
 The first lacemaking factory opened in Medway, Massachusetts in 1818.
 Ipswich had its own in 1824.
 The women there moved from making bobbin lace to decorating the machine-made net lace with darning and tambour stitches, creating what is known as Limerick lace.

-Lace was still much in demand in the 19th century.
+Lace was still in demand in the 19th century.
 Lace trimmings on dresses, at seams, pockets, and collars were very popular.
 The lace being made in the United States was based on European patterns.
-By the turn of the 20th century, needlework and other magazines included lace patterns of a range of types.
+By the turn of the 20th century, Home Needlework and other magazines included lace patterns of a range of types.

 In North America in the 19th century, missionaries spread the knowledge of lace making to the Native American tribes.
 Sibyl Carter, an Episcopalian missionary, began to teach lacemaking to Ojibwa women in Minnesota in 1890.
-Classes were being held for members of many tribes throughout the US by the first decade of the 1900s St. John Francis Regis guided many women out of prostitution by establishing them in the lace making and embroidery trade, which is why he became the Patron Saint of lace making.
+Classes were being held for members of many tribes throughout the US by the first decade of the 1900s.
+St. John Francis Regis guided many women out of prostitution by establishing them in the lace making and embroidery trade, which is why he became the patron saint of lace making.